How to Decorate With Vignettes (Home Decor)

 In the above photo, let’s talk about what works…

-• Each shelf has its own vignette, with either ONE item or THREE
+• Each shelf has its vignette, with either ONE item or THREE

-• The green accent colour is noted in three places – the plant, rug and bathroom vanity.
-Even though they aren’t in the same exact spot, there is a CLEAR colour connection
+• The green accent color is noted in three places – the plant, rug, and bathroom vanity.
+Even though they aren’t in the same exact spot, there is a clear color connection

 Examples of finishing pieces (assuming they haven’t been used yet):

-This piece generally goes to the front and often in between the anchor and the secondary piece.
+This piece generally goes to the front, often between the anchor and the secondary piece.
+These floating shelves are beautiful examples of thoughtful layering and placement…

 In this next photo, the side table has a vignette on it…